History of KI

 We are building a unified, empowered, extended campus community.
 We’re fostering a fertile ecosystem where Jewish social and religious entrepreneurs will test their best ideas.
 We are creating opportunities where funders will want to place their bets with thoughtful investment.
 We have a religious dynamism where individuals and families who want to find and create an intensely meaningful, invigorating, challenging, and dynamic Judaism will be both welcome and gratified.

 And we’re supporting an environment where more traditional Jewish institutions can renew themselves.

-For our Centennial in 2017, Debra Hamilton compiled a book of essays and photographs, titled “Kehillath Israel: The First 100 Years.”
-Copies of the book can be obtained from our main office.
-The first two chapters are provided below; we will add more as time passes.
+For our Centennial in 2017, Debra Block compiled a book of essays and photographs, titled “Kehillath Israel: The First 100 Years.”
+Please drop by the main office if you’re interested in seeing the rest of the book and we’ll provide you with a copy!